mr103/Style-Transfer/readme_style_transfer.txt

- Real-time Style Transfer – Folder contains code, resources and results for real-time style transfer – Code - Folder contains code for real-time style transfer  demo_rtst.ipynb – Run a demo of the code
+ Real-time Style Transfer – Folder contains code, resources and results for real-time style transfer – Code - Folder contains code for real-time style transfer  demo_rtst.ipynb – Run a demo of the code (Note: Run output_generator.ipynb to download style and content images required to run the demo.)
  train_rtst.py – Run the program for loading dataset, training saving a model  architecture.py – Module for classes
  utils_rtst.py – Module for visualizing results